 One of our favorite rivers is the North Fork of the Flathead which runs along the west boundary of Glacier National Park in Montana.
-It is a three or four day float, so we pay someone to shuttle our truck camper to the take out, about fifty miles down stream.
+It is a three or four day float, so we pay someone to shuttle our truck camper to the take out, about 50-miles down stream.

 Above: Camping on BLM land south of Cody, Wyoming